Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Schwarzschild example and numerical construction pipeline

 \subsection{Extension to non-equatorial and non-static cases}

-The scheme outlined above can be generalized to non-equatorial motion by including the $\vartheta$ coordinate and to stationary (non-static) spacetimes where the Finsler metric is of Randers type.
-In the Randers case, the geodesic equations acquire a magnetic-like term, and the shooting method must be adapted accordingly (e.g., by guessing two initial parameters instead of one).
+The scheme outlined above can be generalized to non-equatorial motion by including the $\vartheta$ coordinate and to stationary (non-static) spacetimes with drift terms in the reduced spatial variational problem.
+In models admitting a Randers representation, the geodesic equations acquire a magnetic-like term, and the shooting method must be adapted accordingly (e.g., by guessing two initial parameters instead of one).
 The numerical integration becomes more involved but remains feasible with standard ODE solvers.